TheMurusTeam/PromptToImage/README.md

 # Privacy
 This is a sanboxed app.
 It is not allowed to access your personal files and data.
 Everything runs locally, nothing is sent to the network.
-None of your data is collected.
-Releases available on this repo are always signed with a valid Apple Developer ID and notarized. <br>
+None of your data is collected. <br>

 # Build
 To build this app you need an Apple Silicon Mac running macOS 13 Ventura 13.1 or later, and Xcode 14.2 or later.